Doppia-T/LinkeBot-simplified/README.md

 This bot is designed to get the credentials of the LinkedIn profile from an external '.txt' file so that anyone can change the used profile -or its password - without the need of modifying the source code.
 Said file has to be put in the same folder with the other LinkeBot's '.py' file.

+This bot is also designed to reach the profile of a target - whose address has to be put in an external '.txt' - and to push the 'like' button of all of the posts he/she published.

 ## Driver Setup